WOLF'S DEN

 What should I look for in a breeder?

-I truely do not mind if you don't buy your piggie from me, there are other very nice and honest pig breeders in the US.
+I truly do not mind if you don't buy your piggie from me, there are other very nice and honest pig breeders in the US.
 Please make sure they have healthy, well cared for stock that live inside (if you want an inside pet) or have good shelter and nice outside pens and are socialized.
 Double check the parents size, either in person or with ample pics.
 Look thru there paperwork.
 Every good breeder will have vet records, health records, pedigrees, ect available.
 Most of all go with your gut.
 If you think they are lying about something, they probably are.
-You always should get straight anwsers to your questions.
-Becarful of breeders trying to put other people, there compition, down.
+You always should get straight answers to your questions.
+Be careful of breeders trying to put other people, there competion, down.
 Slander is not a trait you want in a good breeder.
-Most of all, you want breeders with experinece....not the person trying a fast get rich scam.
+Most of all, you want breeders with experience....not the person trying a fast get rich scam.
 Please be careful.

 PLEASE EMAIL ONLY